RedL0tus/cykablyat.news/README.md

 What is this for?
 -----------------

-This is... hmm... actually a hall of shame for news medias.
+A hall of shame for medias.
-This site will randomly redirect you to one of the {shadiao, fake} news in [config.json](config.json).
+This site will randomly redirect you to one of the news recorded in [news directory](news).

 Want to add more?
 -----------------